 3. Get Mortgage Pre-Approval

-As a single parent buying a home in san bernardino, riverside counties, you should definitely get pre-approved for a mortgage.
+As a single parent buying a home in San Bernardino, Riverside, and San Diego Counties, you should definitely get pre-approved for a mortgage.
 And keep in mind that pre-approval is different from being pre-qualified.

 When you’re pre-qualified, a lender has examined your credit report and has decided that you may get a mortgage loan, but nothing is guaranteed.
 Pre-approved, on the other hand, means that you have indeed qualified for a certain mortgage amount, and the lender will, in fact, grant you a loan for that amount (assuming, of course, that your financial situation doesn’t change in the meantime).